 We probably don't need to remind you that focusing on vitamin intake—primarily through diet, with the support of a multivitamin—is a good idea.
 But for many, how those vitamins are absorbed and metabolized is a bit of a question mark.*

 The way our bodies absorb different vitamins plays a large role, which is why it can be really helpful to understand the difference between water-soluble and fat-soluble vitamins.
-Let’s talk about how water-soluble vitamins absorb into the body compared to fat-soluble vitamins, which vitamins are water-soluble, which vitamins are fat-soluble, and what’s worth knowing about each type of vitamin.
+Let’s talk about how water-soluble vitamins absorb into the body compared to fat-soluble vitamins and which vitamins belong to each group.

 What Are Water-Soluble Vitamins?